 • Pertinent federal, state, and local laws, codes, and regulations.

-• Select, supervise, train, and evaluate staff.
+• Select, train, and evaluate staff.

 • Operate office equipment including computers and supporting word processing, spreadsheet, and database applications.